Lanzhou–Xinjiang high-speed railway

 The Lanzhou–Xinjiang high-speed railway, also known as Lanzhou–Xinjiang Passenger Railway or Lanxin Second Railway (兰新铁路第二双线 (蘭新鐵路第二雙線, Lánxīn tiělù dìèr shuāngxiàn)), is a high-speed railroad in Northwestern China from Lanzhou in Gansu Province to Ürümqi in the Xinjiang Uyghur Autonomous Region.
 It forms part of what China designates the Eurasia Continental Bridge corridor, a domestic high-speed railway corridor running from the city of Lianyungang in Jiangsu to the Kazakh border.
 The line is also shared with conventional trains.

-Due to damage caused by geographically unstable terrain, traffic on parts of the line was suspended several times.
+Due to damage caused by geologically unstable terrain, traffic on parts of the line was suspended several times.

 History

 Construction work began on November 4, 2009.
 The 1776 km railway took four years to complete, of which, 795 km is in Gansu, 268 km in Qinghai and 713 km in Xinjiang.
 Track laying for the line was completed on November 16, 2013.
 Thirty-one stations will be built along the line.
 The project costs 143.5 billion yuan.

 Unlike the older Lanxin railway, the line is routed via Xining, the capital of Qinghai and the start of the Qinghai–Tibet railway, before heading northwest across the Qilian Mountains into the Hexi Corridor at Zhangye.
 The rail tracks in the section near Qilianshan No. 2 Tunnel are at 3607 m above sea level, making it the highest high-speed rail track in the world.

 Lanzhou–Xinjiang high-speed railway is shown on the map as light-blue color line.

 The first high-speed train traveled over this line on June 3, 2014.
 This was a test train with a media contingent with full revenue service not due to start until the end of 2014.
 The first segment of the line, the Ürümqi–Hami section, was inaugurated on November 16, 2014.
 This high-speed railway segment is the first ever railway of that kind to exist in the Xinjiang autonomous region.
 The rest of the line opened on December 26, 2014.
 The line cuts train travel time between the two cities from 20 hours to 12 hours.
 It also freed up capacity on the older Lanzhou–Xinjiang railway for freight transport.

 On November 30, 2017, the Daheyan connection line between the Lanzhou–Xinjiang high-speed railway and the conventional Southern Xinjiang railway opened near Daheyan Town (near Turpan railway station).
 This will allow passenger trains traveling from Urumqi to destinations in Southern Xinjiang (such as Korla) to use the Ürümqi–Turpan section of the high-speed line before switching to the Southern Xinjiang Railway.

 On December 5, 2021, Shandanmachang railway station opened along the railway.
 At an elevation of 3108 m, it is the world's highest high-speed rail station.